foo-dogsquared/website/_posts/2018-05-8-node-js-basics.md

 OK.
 Now that being said.
 Let's get right into the ---

 ## Concepts
-Basically, Node is an extension of JavaScript in a way that deals mainly with <span class="word-definition" title="type of code that will be executed in an unknown time">asynchronous code</span>.
+Basically, Node is an extension of JavaScript in a way that deals mainly with *asynchronous code*{: data-descr="type of code that will be executed in an unknown time"}.
 Often this type of code deals with sending data, receiving data, and fetching resources.
 JavaScript does have ways to deal with those (especially nowadays with AJAX techniques and built-in code that deals with this exact type of work such as promises) but not often for a full time web app that really needs its data to be sent on a server or something(?).